|

 |||||

 The Department of State has introduced a revision to the DS-7002 training plan form in August, 2009.
 Among other changes, this form highlights the importance of some key regulatory requirements.
 The Employee Identification Number and D-U-N-S number are now requested in fields on the first page of the plan.
+Detail of the new DS-7002 Training Plan WISE staff are available to assist partners with developing training plans in the new format.
+Please contact WISE if you need any assistance. |

 |||||